 Just a walking distance from the market, you can find Jagna Seaport.
-We wanted to take a boat to Camiguin and we checked what are the scheduled departures and arrivals and discovered that other destinations from Jagna port are available, too.
+I was thinking to take a boat to Camiguin and checked what are the scheduled departures and arrivals and discovered that other destinations from Jagna port are available, too.
 There are regular trips to Cagayan de Oro, Butuan or to Nasipit in Agusan Del Norte.
 I know, those trips are all going to Mindanao, but they said it's safe there.
-Anyway due to the bad weather or because of the occurrence of the typhoon, and the continuous raining the whole week, we decided to postpone our trip to Camiguin but decided we should try it some other time.
-The weather wasn't that bad when we left Jagna going back to Tagbilaran to catch a boat going back to Cebu, because there was a flight waiting for Manila.
+Anyway due to the bad weather and the typhoon, the continuous raining for the whole week, I decided to postpone my trip to Camiguin but decided I should try it some other time.
+The weather wasn't that bad when I left Jagna going back to Tagbilaran to catch a boat going back to Cebu, because there was a flight waiting for Manila.
 Even the weather was being considerate by that time.
-Overall, our first trip in Bohol made us say " we will go back to explore more!"
+Overall, my first trip in Bohol made me say "I will go back to explore more!"